 19. We do not refer for further investigation cases that we believe relate to ads that clearly do not breach the Code.
-We close those cases directly by writing to the complainant explaining that there has been no breach of the Code.
+We keep a record of those complaints on file and feed them into our formal intelligence gathering process.